Activity 15: Personal Protection Plan

 Activity 7: Another Kind of Wave

-Students apply what they learned about longitudinal waves in a previous activity to transverse waves in a long metal spring.
+We experience many different types of waves (sound, light, water, seismic, etc.) Students apply what they learned about longitudinal waves in a previous activity to transverse waves in a long metal spring.
 Using a long metal spring, students investigate transverse waves.
 They investigate such properties of the waves as wavelength and amplitude.
 They use a model to identify patterns to deduce the inverse relationship between frequency and wavelength, and the direct relationship between amplitude and energy.
 Students perform calculations and make conceptual connections to make an explanation of the relationships found.
+As students move forward in the unit, these discoveries give them a foundation in transverse waves that allows them to fully explore phenomena involving light.

 Activity 6: Analog and Digital Technology

 This activity builds upon the previous one by providing more information related to the transmission of analog and digital signals.
 The Reading provides an opportunity for students to clarify the findings of the previous activity by integrating those results with information in written text.
 Students explore the history of the development of the hearing aid and discover that it was a collaborative effort by scientists, audiologists, engineers, and industry leaders.
 Hearing aids are used as an example of how technology influences the progress of science, and how science has influenced advances in technology.
+Students use the "Listen, Stop and Write" literacy strategy in the form of a Pear Deck to make sense of the phenomena covered in the reading.
 In the Analysis, students consider the structure and function of recording devices.

 Activity 5: Telephone Model